Yung-Chun/WTO-Event-Extraction/README.md

-# WTO-EVENT-BERTopic
+# WTO-Event-Extraction
-Use BERTopic to classify WTO events.
+Use BERTopic to extract events from the official website of WTO.